peterdri/ece-communications-labs/_ece350/index.md

 The deliverables are described at the beginning of each section.

-> NOTE: You are encouraged to work at your own pace, using the scheduled lab period as a time to get assistance from a TA or the course instructor.
+{% include alert.html title="Note" content="You are encouraged to work at your own pace, using the scheduled lab period as a time to get assistance from a TA or the course instructor." %}